Coming Soon 👀 At the beginning of April, you’ll be

 Contrary to what many believe, the Master of a ship (often misidentified as the “Captain”) is not expected to “go down with the ship.”
 However, the Master is expected to be among the last to leave the ship, doing everything within his abilities to ensure the safety of passengers and crew.
 Most Masters (and Commanding Officers on military ships) in sea disasters have honorably fulfilled this duty, sometimes at the cost of their own lives.
 However, there have been a few notable incidents where a Master disgraced himself by prematurely abandoned his ship and crew.

-For a Just and Peaceful World about 4 years ago
+For a Just and Peaceful World over 4 years ago

 The SS Trump.